GabA-Luciano/GabA-Luciano/README.md

 ###

-<h2 align="center">Hello there, i'm a artist and programmer from Brazil.
+<h2 align="center">Hello there, I'm a artist and programmer from Brazil.
 Welcome to my little page!</h2>

 ###